medecins-du-monde/monitool/README.md

 - `c3` for graphs.
 - `axios` for API queries (AngularJS `$http` is not used anymore, as to reduce the amount of DI).

+Monitool was originally written in Angular 1.2 using `gulp` tasks for packing, and then updated to further AngularJS versions.

+The project currently uses the last AngularJS version (1.7), and was refactored to be component based, to ease a possible future transition out of AngularJS.

+All component bindings are 'one-way' (`<`), so it should be possible to migrate the project easily to a framework that does not support two-way data bindings with a reasonable amount of work (React, Vue, ...).

+Changes include:

+- Use the new `angular.component()` API everywhere, instead of `angular.controller()`
+- Build with `webpack`
+- Reducing the AngularJS Dependency Injection (ES6 imports).
+- Declaring one component by angular module.

+## Docker

+Originally, the NodeJS daemon was in charge of serving the gzipped static files, and used an in-memory cache to speed up request.
+This allowed having to start only two services to start the complete application (NodeJS app and database).

+To reduce the amount of code that need to be maintained, the cache was moved to a redis instance, and the static files are now served from an nginx reverse proxy.
+Assets are compressed with brotli and gzip by webpack.

+Docker was introduced to make the transition easier and not having to start the 4 services manually.

+As the application is small, and not expecting much traffic, Docker Swarm was used in place of Kubernetes: the 4 containers that are needed to run the application can easily be deployed on a small cloud node (< 512MB RAM).

 # Install & Run